influxdata/docs-v2/content/influxdb/v2.0/reference/cli/influx/task/create.md

 weight: 201
 ---

-The `influx task create` command creates a new task in InfluxDB.
+The `influx task create` command creates a task in InfluxDB.

 ## Usage
 ```